 The maximum indebtedness (MI) for the Sherwood Urban Renewal Plan is \$45,133,469.
 The maximum indebtedness is the total amount of funds that can be spent on projects, programs, and administration in the urban renewal area over the life of the urban renewal plan.
-The remaining amount of MI is \$393,675.
-The Agency expectes to cease division of tax collections in 2023.4
+The remaining amount of MI is \$380,744.
+The Agency expectes to cease division of tax collections by June 30, 2023.4